Robertfarb/study_notes/languages/JavaScript.md

   * When we make a new instance of Cat, we run the constructor function
   * When we call linux.meow() it's going to look in it's own object and see if it has a function defined on itself... if not it will go up to it's prototype and look for that function and continue up until there is nothing else on the chain.
   * __proto__ points to the prototype that the constructor function points to.

+  ## ES5 v.
+ES6

+  ### ES6 Block Scope
+    * ES5 only had function level scope.
+ES6 provides "block" level scoping when we use let or const instead of var
+    * ES6 doesn’t allow duplicate declaration of variables when we declare them using “let” or “const” in the same scope.
+This is very helpful in avoiding duplicate function expressions coming from different libraries

+  ### IIFE
+    * ES6 eliminates the need for IIFE

+  ### Fat arrow functions maintain the context of "this"
+    * in ES5 "this" can vary based on "where" it is called and how it is called.
+    * in ES6 lexical this forces the variable this to always point to the object where it is physcially located.